FumiakiMakino/Gwatch/README.md

 - My program wraps these programs.
 - Be sure to use them in accordance with their terms of use and license.
 #### IMPORTANT!!
-- For MotionCor2, Gautomatch, and Gcf, pass the path or alias from the shell to "MotionCor2", "Gautomatch", "Gctf".
+- For MotionCor2, Gautomatch, and Gctf, pass the path or alias from the shell to "MotionCor2", "Gautomatch", "Gctf".

 ## Required python libraries (Only Ubuntu and CentOS confirmed):